-A student should complete between 12 and 19 units of credit per term.
+A student should complete between 12 and 19 UoC.
 If a student fails a course, they will need to repeat that course which may lengthen study time.
 We recommend students take the failed course in the next term if available.

-Diploma of Engineering students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course, a minimum pass for all other courses, and a minimum WAM of 50 to progress to progress to Second Year of the relevant degree program at UNSW.
+Diploma of Engineering students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course, a minimum pass for all other courses, and a minimum WAM of 50 to progress to Second Year of the relevant degree program at UNSW.
 The CAL course runs over one (AELC1304) or three terms (AELC1301, AELC1302, AELC1303).